Death after Alec Baldwin fires prop gun 'unfathomable'

 Director Adam Egypt Mortimer worked with Ms Hutchins on the 2020 action film Archenemy.

-Describing the weapon safety procedures films tend to use, he told the BBC the incident is "unfathomable".
+Describing the weapon safety procedures films tend to use, he told the BBC what happened is "unfathomable".